flosse/scaleApp/README.markdown

 	  }
     });

-If you want to use the observer pattern, you can extend your model easily with a simple implementation:
+If you want to make use of the observer pattern, you can extend your model easily with a simple implementation:

     sb.mixin( myModel, sb.observable );

-Now the methods 'subscribe', 'unsubscribe' and 'notify' can be used.
+Now the methods 'subscribe', 'unsubscribe' and 'notify' are available to you.
 Your observer has to implement the update method to be notified on change.

 If you defined a model on registration, your model is already extended, so you can do something like this: